 Use your full business name when setting up your profile and verifying your website.
-This will help give your brand your boost within Pinterest and make it whole lot more optimized.
-If your blog is built using WordPress, check out this easy to follow guide for verifying your website here.
+This will help give your brand your boost within Pinterest and make it a whole lot more optimized.
+If your blog is built using WordPress, check out this easy-to-follow guide for verifying your website here.

 2. Create a blog post board

-To make it easier for your followers to find your blog posts, create a blog post board for your posts and make the title same as your blog site, for example below “The Lazy Society Blog”.
+To make it easier for your followers to find your blog posts, create a blog post board for your posts and make the title the same as your blog site, for example, below “The Lazy Society Blog”.

 3. Create blog boards that link to your blog categories

 It’s important to create a board for each of your blog categories and label them appropriately to help build brand awareness.
-For example if your blog is about travel, you may havet categories as Travel Tips, South American Delights, My Caribbean Adventures, etc – keep it simple by creating boards with the same titles.
+For example, if your blog is about travel, you may have categories as Travel Tips, South American Delights, My Caribbean Adventures, etc. – keep it simple by creating boards with the same titles.